-I had the idea for this recipe over a year ago, but I got hung up on my poor choice of title at the time, and the idea ended up on the back burner.
-I was just south of LA having fish tacos with my cousin at this absolutely phenomenal place.
-(Whenever I’m near the ocean, I make it my business to eat as many fish tacos as possible as they’re one of my favorite foods, second only to pizza.)
+I had the idea for this recipe over a year ago.
+But I got hung up on my poor choice of title at the time, and the idea ended up on the back burner.
+It all started when I was just south of LA having fish tacos with my cousin at this absolutely phenomenal place.
+(Whenever I’m near the ocean, I make it my business to eat as many fish tacos as possible.
+They’re definitely one of my favorite foods, second only to pizza.)

 But back to the story, I ordered my tacos with extra avocado on recommendation, which I’m now passing on to you – always extra avocado.
 My cousin who doesn’t eat carbs for health reasons, got his order, and promptly scraped everything off the tortillas and ate his like a salad.

 And that’s the moment when I thought, ‘I should make a fish taco salad’.
-But right from the get go, fish taco salad sounded unappetizing to me.
-So I ran the idea by my cousin, and he agreed the title needed some work, but the principle sounded good.
+But right from the get-go, fish taco salad sounded unappetizing to me.
+So I ran the idea by my cousin, and he agreed the title needed some work.
+But the idea of it sounded good.

 Which brings us to now, 14 months later, I’ve finally brought that passing idea into reality.
-In the end I went with a slaw over a typical salad with lettuce, because cabbage/slaw on tacos is more traditional anyways.
+In the end I went with a slaw over a typical salad with lettuce.
+Cabbage/slaw on tacos is more traditional anyways.
 And I also made this into ‘bowl food’ because that always sounds appetizing in my book.

 To start off, you make a cilantro dressing for the slaw.

-Then I like to toss the dressing with the slaw right away to let the cabbage begin to soften a little, while I prepare the rest of the recipe.
+Then I like to toss the dressing with the slaw right away to let the cabbage begin to soften a little.
+From there it sits while I prepare the rest of the recipe.